Bruce Rauner: Governor of Illinois

-Rauner was sworn in as Governor of Illinois on January 12, 2015.
+Rauner was sworn in as the 42nd governor of Illinois on January 12, 2015.
+He governed Illinois as a moderate or liberal Republican, as evidenced by his stances on abortion, same-sex marriage, and immigration, among other issues.

+Rauner had a 52 percent job approval rating after assuming the governorship in 2015, although it gradually declined during his term.
+It stood at 33 percent in December 2016, ranking 45th of the 50 U.S. governors.
+In January 2019, as Rauner was leaving office, his approval rating stood at only 25 percent.

+Budget

 In his first executive order, he halted state hiring as well as discretionary spending and called for state agencies to sell surplus property.
 The conflict between Rauner's demand for budget cuts and Speaker of the House Michael Madigan's demand for tax increases resulted in the Illinois Budget Impasse, with major credit agencies downgrading the state's debt to the low investment grade of triple-B by the end of 2015.

 On February 9, 2015, Rauner signed an executive order blocking so called "fair share" union fees from state employee paychecks.
 The same day, Rauner hired a legal team headed by former U.S. Attorney Dan Webb and his law firm Winston & Strawn to file a declaratory judgment action in Federal Court to affirm his action.
 In February 2015, Rauner proposed $4.1 billion in budget cuts affecting higher education, Medicaid, state employee pensions, public transit, and local government support.
 In April, Rauner also suspended funding for programs addressing domestic violence, homeless youth, autism, and immigrant integration.
 Critics called these moves "morally reprehensible" and harmful to the state economy.

 On June 25, 2015, Rauner vetoed the Illinois state budget passed by the legislature, which would have created a deficit of nearly $4 billion but which covered what Illinois Democratic lawmakers called "vital services".
 He stated that he would not sign a budget until the Democratic state legislature passed his "Turnaround Agenda" to reduce trade union power and freeze property taxes.
-With no state budget, social service agencies cut back on services, state universities laid off staff, public transit service ceased in Monroe and Randolph Counties, and Child Care Assistance eligibility was cut by 90%.
+With no state budget, social service agencies cut back on services, state universities laid off staff, public transit service ceased in Monroe and Randolph Counties, and Child Care Assistance eligibility was cut by 90 percent.

 On June 30, 2016, just before the beginning of the next fiscal year, Rauner signed a temporary bipartisan stopgap budget that would allow public schools to continue operating for an additional year and for necessary state services to continue for 6 months.
-However, the stopgap budget covered only 65% of social services agencies' normally allocated funds and provided $900,000 less for colleges and universities than FY15, while attempting to cover eighteen months' worth of expenses, all while continuing the uncertainty that Illinois nonprofits faced during FY16.
+However, the stopgap budget covered only 65 percent of social services agencies' normally allocated funds and provided $900,000 less for colleges and universities than FY15, while attempting to cover eighteen months' worth of expenses, all while continuing the uncertainty that Illinois nonprofits faced during FY16.